 The Drama Department is a thriving and integral part of the school community.
-Students are encouraged to develop their creative skills and imagination both in lessons and through involvement in co-curricular activities: a high percentage will choose to become involved in a production or Drama club at some point in their school life, whether treading the boards or experiencing life behind the scenes.
+Pupils are encouraged to develop their creative skills and imagination both in lessons and through involvement in co-curricular activities: a high percentage will choose to become involved in a production or drama club at some point in their school life, whether treading the boards or experiencing life behind the scenes.

-The aim of junior academic Drama is to build on vital life skills that will benefit all no matter what career path they choose.
-Team work, creativity and the ability to speak in public are but a few of the objectives that we strive to accomplish.
-The palpable growth in confidence seen in most students during the first two years is not only rewarding but demonstrative of the hard work which the staff inspire.
+The aim of junior academic drama is to build on vital life skills that will benefit all no matter what career path they choose.
+Teamwork, creativity and the ability to speak in public are but a few of the objectives that we strive to accomplish.
+The palpable growth in confidence seen in most pupils during the first two years is not only rewarding but demonstrative of the hard work which the staff inspire.

-Enthusiasm and passion are the driving forces which result in exceptional GCSE and A-level Drama and Theatre studies grades and the teachers are always on hand to guide and aid students in the development of their craft.
-With the department currently following the AQA GCSE and Edexcel A-level syllabuses, students studying for these qualifications will experience the work of many practitioners and explore a number of plays from various cultures and periods.
+Enthusiasm and passion are the driving forces which result in exceptional GCSE and A level drama and theatre studies grades and the teachers are always on hand to guide and aid pupils in the development of their craft.
+With the department currently following the Edexcel GCSE and A level syllabuses, pupils studying for these qualifications will experience the work of many practitioners and explore a number of plays from various cultures and periods.
 They will devise and develop their own work, study text and learn to analyse theatre from a directorial point of view, honing in on both practical and written skills.

-Natural talent is seen in many and students are fully supported in their extra-curricular endeavours with a significant number gaining places at prestigious Drama Schools or as members of the National Youth Theatre.
+Natural talent is seen in many and pupils are fully supported in their extra-curricular endeavours with a significant number gaining places at prestigious drama schools or as members of the National Youth Theatre.